IOCCC image by Matt Zucker

 For questions or comments about the contest, see Contacting the IOCCC.

-Be sure to review the IOCCC Rules and Guidelines as the IOCCC rules and the IOCCC guidelines may (and often do) change from year to year.
+Be SURE to review the IOCCC Rules and Guidelines as they may (and often do) change from year to year.

-You should be sure you have the current IOCCC rules and IOCCC guidelines prior to submitting entries.
+PLEASE be sure you have the current IOCCC rules and IOCCC guidelines prior to submitting to the contest.

 See the Official IOCCC website news for additional information.

 For the updates and breaking IOCCC news, you are encouraged to follow the IOCCC on Mastodon.
 See our FAQ on “Mastodon” for more information.
-Please be aware that unless you are mentioned you most likely will NOT get a notification so you should make sure to check the page.
+Please do note that unless you are mentioned by us you will NOT get a notification from the app so you should refresh the page even if you do follow us.

-Check out the Official IOCCC website in general.
+Check out the Official IOCCC winner website in general.

 Jump to: top